Alcohol and Drug Problems

 If you think you may have a problem with drugs or alcohol, take a short quiz to evaluate your symptoms:

 Alcohol abuse causes over 100,000 deaths in the United States and Canada each year.
 It is the drug most commonly abused by children ages 12 to 17.
-Alcohol-related motor vehicle accidents are the leading cause of death in teenagers.
+Alcohol-related car crashes are the leading cause of death in teenagers.
 People who drink alcohol are more likely to engage in high-risk sexual behavior, have poor grades or job performance, use tobacco products, and experiment with illegal drugs .
 Alcohol and drug use may be an unconscious attempt at self-treatment for another problem, such as depression .